jspong/jspong.github.io/_posts/2021-07-19-AbstractDynamoAttributes.md

 2. The second type variable (which is the same as the argument type in `convert` and the return type for `unconvert`).
 3. The `TypeReference` object passed to `objectMapper.readValue`.

-1 is unavoidable: you gotta name your classes.
+Number 1 is unavoidable: you gotta name your classes.

-2 means we need to keep one of the generic types unfilled.
+Number 2 means we need to keep one of the generic types unfilled.
 This means we need an abstract class to handle the rest.

-3 is unavoidable (well, probably doable with some *really* gross metaprogramming, but don't do that to yourself or your readers).
+Number 3 is unavoidable (well, probably doable with some *really* gross metaprogramming, but don't do that to yourself or your readers).
 This means we need an abstract method to get the `TypeReference`

 ```java